-If you don’t there’s over 9 million tourists a year to back me up.
+If you don’t there’s nearly 3 million paid tourists a year to back me up.

 Yes, getting Park Guell tickets is about as standard as airport transport.
 Yet you wouldn’t know it.
 The complaints about lines from tourists range from whiny to hell-on-earth-like.

 How can we avoid issues with the world’s most stunning urban park?

 Already keen and ready?
 Click the button for an exclusive English guided tour:

 Tip: The Barcelona Pass is a combined ticket for all the tickets you need for your Barcelona city break (includes Sagrada Familia, Park Guell, Hop on Hop Off Bus + a digital discount card.).
 This card saves money and time.
 Info:

 Park Guell was conceived in 1900 by wealthy industrialist Eusebi Guell.
 His intention was to create a lavish, Utopian housing development in the middle of a park using the world’s most cutting edge architecture.

 The legendary Catalan architect was put in charge of designing the more than 60 luxury homes of the planned community over looking the city, far away from smoky factories.
 All with latest technology and a touch of art.